cloudybdone/odoo-projects/README.md

-# Debian Server Setup for Odoo and BOFL Project
+# Debian Server Setup for Odoo Project

 ## Update All Packages on Debian Server
 To ensure your Debian server has the latest updates, use the following commands: